kaaproject/kaa-rfcs/0006-cdt-protocol/README.md

             "name":"endpointId",
             "type":"string",
             "default":"",
-            "doc":"Unique endpoint identifier, for which the configuration is requested" },
+            "doc":"Endpoint identifier, for which the configuration is requested" },
         {
             "name":"configId",